 * Gilberto Valle, better known as the “Cannibal Cop,” really wants to go to law school.
 He’s apparently scored quite well on LSAT practice tests.
 Do law school ladies look delicious or what?
 [New York Post]

-And, of course, a jury is most likely to find that Doug and Larry are guilty the more they’re doing something that the jurors themselves think of as not funny and, in fact, really quite repugnant.
+A jury is most likely to find people guilty the more they’re doing something that the jurors themselves think of as not funny and, in fact, really quite repugnant.

 * Scratching your nuts in public is gross, but it’s not the same as, uh, some other grosser, more illegal activities.
 It would behoove this woman to learn to recognize the difference.
 [Legal Juice]